 MoDOT is committed to employee safety.
-Getting home safely is the responsibility of every employee.
-To reinforce this value, the "Safety Begins with Me" program reminds all employees that safety is a personal responsibility.
-Additionally, an agreement is now in place to provide training on "behavior based safety" to employees.
-It is expected that implementation and practice of behavior based safety will result in fewer recordable incidents.
-The number of recordable incidents in 2016 decreased from a year ago.
-However, the rate of recordable incidents increased 2 percent in 2016.
-Leading causes of incidents during 2016 were: slips, trips and falls (14 percent); struck or injured (12 percent), cuts/punctures (11 percent) and strains (10 percent).
-Based on the work activity being performed at the time of the incident, 27 percent of employee injuries were equipment related, 13 percent were related to mowing/brush cutting and bridge maintenance activities accounted for 9 percent.
+To reinforce this value, the "Safety Begins With Me" program reminds all employees that safety is a personal responsibility.
+To complement this program, MoDOT has invested in "Behavior Based Safety" training.
+The program's observation and feedback process will address both behavior and human factors to improve the safety culture.
+These initiatives are expected to result in fewer recordable incidents.
+MoDOT has set a feasible target of a 10 percent reduction in incidents per year.
+The number of recordable incidents increased in the first quarter of 2017 compared to the first quarter of 2016.
+The rate of recordable incidents increased 23 percent in this quarter compared to the first quarter of 2016.
+Leading causes of injuries this quarter were: slips, trips, and falls (22 percent); struck or injured by (15 percent); and caught in, under, or between (14 percent).
+Based on the work activity being performed at the time of the incident, 28 percent of employee injuries were equipment related, 12 percent were related to material handling and bridge maintenance activities accounted for 11 percent.

-Texas DOT and OSHA private industry data is not yet available for 2016.
+\Texas DOT and OSHA private industry data is not yet available for 2016.
+RESULT DRIVER:

-RESULT DRIVER: Mark Shelton

-District Engineer

-MEASUREMENT DRIVER:
+Mark Shelton District Engineer MEASUREMENT DRIVER: